josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 > Matt blocked WP Engine’s convenient access to resources he was under no obligation to provide such as the WordPress.org plugin directory.

-The `wordpress.org` domain is hard-coded into WordPress core almost a thousand times.
+The `wordpress.org` domain is hard-coded into WordPress core almost a thousand times, and indirectly referenced hundreds more.
 Its functionality is central and vital to WordPress.
 Developers are required to push updates through WordPress.org.

 WordPress doesn't even _work_ without WordPress.org.
 It is, for all intents and purposes, a part of WordPress.
-The fact that it's an external repository and not something you download with the core software is nothing more than a necessary technical detail.
+The fact that it's an external repository with its own domain, and not something you download with the core software, is nothing more than a necessary technical detail.

 I don't think anyone who _ever_ contributed to WordPress.org—either the repo itself, or the themes and plugins it houses—realized before this whole episode that they were working on something that would ever be described as one man's personal project, or that their work could be ripped away from others (or even from ***themselves!***) at the drop of a hat.